 - Several apps for calling taxis

-- Free Now (formerly mytaxi) available in several countries
+- FREE NOW (previously mytaxi) available in several countries

 - Search taxis nearby

 - Estimate the price for the route

 - "Slide-to-pay" mobile payment also possible

 - Bill sent to customer's email

 - Customer pays nothing extra

+- Development of the business/price model:

+- Fixed fee: driver pays 0.79 € per fare.

-- Possible to leave tip for the driver (5%, 10%, or 15% Driver pays an additional 0,21 € + 3,9% of the tip for the service.)
+- Possible to leave tip for the driver (5%, 10%, or 15% Driver pays an additional 0.21 € + 3.9% of the tip for the service.)

-- Former Business Model:

-- Fixed fee: Driver pays 0.79 € per fare.

-- Recent Business Model:

 - Expanded to offering rental cars with drivers in addition to taxis

-- Changed twice after an auction model has led to highly negative responses and false incentives
+- Changed twice after an auction model had led to highly negative responses and false incentives

-- Now fee equal to 7% of the price of the fare
+- Then fee equal to 7% of the price of the fare

-- Introduces Free Now's discount campaigns (up to 50%)